 - Avoid adding herbs, sliced fruit, and sweeteners in your water, coffee, or tea.
 While their impact may be minimal, they can increase your insulin.

 - Sparkling water, mineral water, and iced teas and coffees are acceptable, with nothing added.

 - Skip the bone broth, MCT oil, and other healthy fats on a clean fast.

 Dirty fasting is an excellent alternative if you’re not ready to eliminate everything required for a clean fast.
 A dirty fast is flexible and allows for up to 50 calories within each fasting window.
-You can enjoy low-calorie sweeteners, a bit of cream, milk, or non-dairy milk in your tea or coffee.
+You can enjoy low carb sweet snacks, a bit of cream, milk, or non-dairy milk in your tea or coffee.
 You can also enjoy zero-calorie diet soda during this fast, making it easier for some people.

 There are some great options you can add during a dirty fast, including small amounts of stevia, cow’s milk, cream, non-dairy milk (coconut, nut-based milk), squeezed lemon, aspartame, maple syrup, and honey.
 You can also add one cup of bone broth is also permissible within the fasting window.